athomasoriginal/clojurescript-30/README.md

 # ClojureScript 30

 This repo contains my answers to Wes Bos's [JavaScript 30](https://javascript30.com/) challenge.
 By following along with Wes Bos's course I can say that I was able to go from an [early to beginner ](https://zedshaw.com/2015/06/16/early-vs-beginning-coders/) CLJS developer.
-The reason I did this was because I needed a structured way to learn CLJ and the functional programming paradigm.
+My overall goal was to learn CLJ and the functional programming paradigm.
 Enter JavaScript 30.
-Wes Bos has done an amazing job of designing a course full of small and approachable real-world programs you can build without any setup...if your using JavaScript that is.
+Wes Bos has done an amazing job of designing a course full of small and approachable real-world programs you can build without any setup...if your using JavaScript that is ;)

-Having said this, I have a few other goals in the process of learning the language.
-You will notice this repo is heavily annotated.
-Why do this?
-I believe that `clj/cljs` is missing approachable documentation.
+I also had a few additional goals.
+You may have noticed this repo is heavily annotated.
+I did this because I believe that `clj/cljs` is missing approachable documentation.
 Maybe this repo can help round out some of the missing components for future learners.
 I want to clarify here that the CLJ community is amazing.
 Check our the Clojurians Slack Channel and you will see what I mean.

 In this spirit, my hope is that people find this repo a helpful learning tool.
 My recommended approach to using this repo: